-This course is AfN certified as suitable for those working or volunteering in a Level 3 or 4 role within Health & Social Care
+This course is AfN certified as suitable for those working or volunteering in a Level 3 or 4 role within Health & Social Care.
+(NB.
+Completers of this course are not eligible for an AfN certificate, as course certified under previous scheme)

 At the end of the training trainees will: